railstack/example_read_rails_session/README.md

 Now let's set up the server by run `rails s`, then visit the url: http://localhost:3000/pages/home in your browser.
 It'll ask you so sign in, so you sign up an user with a email and password.

-Bingo, we had finish the Rails part, let's do the Go API part.
+Bingo, we had finished the Rails part, let's create a Go API below.

 ### Generate the Go API